-A. Caloosahatchee River and Estuary Protection - SUPPORT

-- i.
-C-43 West Reservoir Construction Project: Continued, dedicated State funding to complete construction of this vital CERP storage project; AND - ii.
-C-43 Water Quality Treatment Testing Facility ("BOMA"): Funding to complete the pilot test project on property purchased jointly by Lee County and the South Florida Water Management District. - B. Florida Water and Land Conservation Amendment SUPPORT allocating funds for county land conservation and management programs to acquire environmentally sensitive property such as Edison Farms in Southeast Lee County.
-Lee County's 20/20 Program has spent over \$300 million to acquire approximately 25,000 acres of environmentally sensitive lands for restoration and preservation. - C. Water Quality Funding Requests \$1,380,000 in state funding (Lee County match of \$2,020,000) - i.
-Artesian Well Abandonment Project: Plugging wells in compliance with state law intended to help maintain healthy aquifers. (\$100,000 total project cost with \$20,000 local match) - ii.
-L-3 Canal Rehabilitation: Water quality improvement; increased natural function; and habitat enhancement.
-This project helps achieve the goals of the Caloosahatchee River Watershed Protection Plan and the Caloosahatchee Estuary Basin Management Action Plan. (\$500,000 total project cost with \$100,000 local match) - iii.
-Lakes Park Littoral Zone: Water quality treatment that helps achieve the goals of the Everglades West Coast Basin Management Action Plan. (\$800,000 total project cost with \$400,000 local match) - iv.
-Wild Turkey Strand Preserve Hydrological Restoration: Water quality improvement; increased natural flow; and habitat enhancement. (\$2,000,000 total project cost with \$1,500,000 local match) - D. Bob Janes Triage Center SUPPORT increased funding for the Criminal Justice, Mental Health and Substance Abuse Local Matching Grant Program.
-The services provided by the Bob Janes Triage Center have a proven track record of enhancing public safety and reducing criminal justice expenditures. - E. Transportation Infrastructure Funding SUPPORT creating a formal mechanism for allocating state funding in a way that emphasizes needs attributable to high economic and population growth while also rewarding jurisdictions that provide matching funds.
+- A. Caloosahatchee River and Estuary Protection SUPPORT continued, dedicated State funding to complete construction of the C-43 West Reservoir Construction Project, a vital CERP storage project; AND SUPPORT funding to complete the C-43 Water Quality Treatment Testing Facility ("BOMA") pilot project on property purchased jointly by Lee County and the South Florida Water Mgt District. - B. Florida Water and Land Conservation Amendment SUPPORT allocating funds for county land conservation and management programs to acquire environmentally sensitive property.
+Lee County's 20/20 Program will have spent almost \$350 million to acquire approximately 30,000 acres of environmentally sensitive lands for restoration and preservation by the end of 2017. - C. Water Quality Funding Requests \$1,380,000 in state funding (Lee County match of \$2,020,000) - i.
+Artesian Well Abandonment Project: Plugging wells in compliance with state law intended to help maintain healthy aquifers.
+(Details for each project are contained in the attachments) - ii.
+L-3 Canal Rehabilitation: This project helps achieve the goals of the Caloosahatchee River Watershed Protection Plan and the Caloosahatchee Estuary Basin Management Action Plan. - iii.
+Lakes Park Littoral Zone: Water quality treatment that helps achieve the goals of the Everglades West Coast Basin Management Action Plan. - iv.
+Wild Turkey Strand Preserve Hydrological Restoration: Water quality improvement; increased natural flow; and habitat enhancement. - D. Big Carlos Pass Bridge Replacement Funding Request \$3,300,000 in state funding for PD&E and Design (Lee County match of \$3,300,000).
+This bridge serves a corridor that is jointly designated by the Lee and Collier County MPOs as a regional roadway and provides access to critical parts of Lee County's primary tourism related beaches.
+(See attached description and map) - E. Public Safety Infrastructure Funding Request \$10,000,000 in state funding (Lee County match of \$10,000,000).
+Various communications related infrastructure upgrades are needed to improve day-to-day operations as well as to enhance disaster response and recovery. - F. Libraries SUPPORT funding the State's Library and Information Services FY2018-19 Public Library Construction Grant Program at \$8.5 million.
+This funding level is required in order to secure \$500,000 grants for both the NFM and Bonita libraries.
+Lee County will spend approximately \$27 million to construct these new libraries.